sevire/plan_visualiser_2023_02/README.md

 The app is currently in pre-release mode.
 Work is focussed on getting to the point where the first version of the app can be released in a state where it can be promoted.

+I would be interested in making contact with potential future customers of the app who can help me to prioritise features and determine when the app is in a position where it can be formally launched.

 *Description*

 This app will fulfil a single need which, as a Project Manager over many years, I have faced many times.
 That is - given a Project Plan for a project which may be complex and difficult to understand, how do I create a one page summary of that plan which I can use for non project stakeholders, or to display a summary view of the plan to the project team